T3gu1a/D-algebraic-functions/README.md

 ## Documentation and Examples

-Documentation and examples are given at [NLDE documentation](https://T3gu1a.github.io/NLDEdoc/).
+An old documentation with examples are given at [NLDE documentation](https://T3gu1a.github.io/NLDEdoc/).

 ## Examples in a Maple worksheet